Definition of an Accrual

 Example of an Expense Accrual

-An accrual of an expense refers to the reporting of an expense and the related liability in the period in which they occur, and that period is prior to the period when the amount will be paid or the vendor's invoice will be processed.
-An example of an accrual for an expense is the electricity that is used in December where neither the bill nor the payment will be processed until January.
+The accrual of an expense or an expense accrual refers to the reporting of an expense and the related liability in an accounting period that is prior to the period when the amount will be paid or the vendor's invoice will be processed.
+An example of an expense accrual is the electricity that is used in December where neither the bill nor the payment will be processed until January.
 The December electricity should be recorded as of December 31 with an accrual adjusting entry that debits Electricity Expense and credits a liability account such as Accrued Expenses Payable.

-An accrual of revenues refers to the reporting of revenues and the related receivables in the period in which they are earned, and that period is prior to the period of the cash receipt.
+The accrual of revenues or a revenue accrual refers to the reporting of revenue and the related asset in the period in which they are earned, and which is prior to processing a sales invoice or receiving the money.
 An example of the accrual of revenues is a bond investment's interest that is earned in December but the money will not be received until a later accounting period.
 This interest should be recorded as of December 31 with an accrual adjusting entry that debits Interest Receivable and credits Interest Income.

 - paid out money that should be reported as an expense in a later accounting period, and/or